abondance68/hardhat-events_and_logging_/README.md

 # Hardhat Events_and_Logs
 <br>

+**There are 2 kinds of events params: indexed params called topics and non-indexed params** : <br>

+**Indexed params are much easier to query than the non-indexed params. <br>

+** Non-indexed params are harder to search for because they are abi-encoded and so you have to know the abi in ordfer to decode them**<br>
+**Those non-indexed params cost less gas to pump into the logs.**

 **This project demonstrates how to work with events in hardhat.
 In the `deploy_and_store` script, you'll see the output of the events**.

  ## Requirements